Welcome to today's edition of the Rush 24-7 podcast.

 And it fits that mold and it's used for that purpose.

-And hope people forget you and it, the incident.
+And the path of least resistance is to tuck your tail between your legs and go away and hope people forget you and it, the incident.

-And so when things like this happen, there's no I d I don't know how many people on our side even realize what this is and why it needs to be explained to people and why the real culprits here and why the real egregious behaviors being perpetrated by people on the left.
+I don't know how many people on our side even realize what this is and why it needs to be explained to people and why the real culprits here and why the real egregious behavior is being perpetrated by people on the left.

-The real quote unquote crime here is not what happened at the fair.
+The real quote-unquote crime here is not what happened at the fair.

 It's what's being done with this.